The Payments Industry Landscape: What Does It Look Like Today?

 - The acquiring bank captures the transaction and forwards the information to the customer’s credit card network (e.g. Visa, Mastercard).

-- The card association system then routes the transaction (the issuer, or issuing bank), and requests an approval.
+- The credit card network then routes the transaction to the cardholder’s bank (the issuer, or issuing bank), and requests an approval.
 The transaction is approved or declined depending on the availability of funds and the status of the cardholder’s account.
 This approval process is known as authorization.

 - The issuing bank sends the response back to the credit card network.
 If the authorization was approved, the issuing bank assigns and transmits an authorization code along with its response, and a hold is placed on the cardholder’s funds.